 We are in a fight for our lives.
 Hurricanes Irma and Mar?a unmasked the colonialism we face in Puerto Rico, and the inequality it fosters, creating a fierce humanitarian crisis.
 Now we must find a path forward to equality and sustainability, a path driven by communities, not investors.
 And this book explains, with careful and unbiased reporting, only the efforts of our community activists can answer the paramount question: What type of society do we want to become and who is Puerto Rico for? --Carmen Yul?n Cruz, Mayor of San JuanIn the rubble of Hurricane Maria, Puerto Ricans and ultrarich Puertopians are locked in a pitched struggle over how to remake the island.
 In this vital and startling investigation, bestselling author and activist Naomi Klein uncovers how the forces of shock politics and disaster capitalism seek to undermine the nation's radical, resilient vision for a just recovery.All royalties from the sale of this book in English and Spanish go directly to JunteGente,

-For over twenty years, Naomi Klein has been a leading voice in chronicling the economic war against both people and the planet, advocating for a comprehensive environmental agenda centered on justice.
-This collection brings together more than a decade of her passionate writing on climate change, alongside new insights into the critical choices we face.
-Through essays, reports, and lectures, Klein explores the climate crisis as not only a political challenge but also a spiritual and imaginative one.
-She addresses issues such as the conflict between ecological time and our culture of immediacy, the rise of white supremacy, and the concept of "climate barbarism."
-This work serves as a powerful call to action for a planet on the edge.
-Klein reports from diverse locations, including the deteriorating Great Barrier Reef, the smoke-filled skies of the Pacific Northwest, and post-hurricane Puerto Rico, while highlighting the Vatican's push for an 'ecological conversion.'
-She argues that addressing climate change requires a transformation of the systems that created it.
-This expansive exploration connects the fight for a sustainable world with the struggle for survival, emphasizing the urgent need for immediate change in the face of the climate crisis.
+For over twenty years, Naomi Klein has chronicled the economic war against people and the planet while championing a comprehensive environmental agenda centered on justice.
+In her incisive essays, she provides urgent warnings about the future if we fail to act, alongside hopeful visions for a better world.
+This collection brings together more than a decade of her passionate writing, enriched with new insights on the critical nature of our political and economic choices.
+Klein explores the climate crisis as not only a political challenge but also a spiritual and imaginative one.
+She addresses topics such as the conflict between ecological time and our culture of immediacy, the rapid evolution of humanity in the face of threats, and the rise of white supremacy as a form of 'climate barbarism.'
+Through vivid reports from locations like the Great Barrier Reef and post-hurricane Puerto Rico, she argues that addressing climate change requires transforming the systems that created it.
+This expansive exploration positions the struggle for a greener world as intertwined with the fight for survival, capturing the urgent need for action and the dynamic energy of a movement advocating for a transformative Green New Deal.

 What if you woke up one morning to discover you had a double—someone almost like you, yet fundamentally different?
 This doppelganger shares your concerns but promotes the very causes you oppose.
 Naomi Klein, a celebrated activist and public intellectual, faced this unsettling reality when she encountered a figure whose views she found abhorrent, yet whose name and persona led to confusion.
 This experience left her disoriented until she recognized it as part of a broader strangeness in our world: AI-generated text blurring communication, New Age wellness advocates becoming anti-vaxxers, and liberal democracies leaning toward absurdist authoritarianism amid rising oceans.
 Klein, a sharp social critic, turns her focus inward to explore our psychological landscapes while addressing the intersecting crises we face.
 With insights from Freud, Jordan Peele, and bell hooks, she employs humor and a keen sense of the absurd to confront the doubles that haunt us.
 Blending comic memoir with chilling reportage and insightful analysis, she seeks to shatter the mirror of our digital selves and explore whether we can overcome the pathologies of our culture.
 Can we foster a politics of collective care and reckon with historical injustices?
 The result is a profound exploration of contemporary thought and an intellectual adventure for our times.